 Signs Of WFH Burnout And How To Deal With Them

 You may find yourself in a pattern of procrastination, with difficulty in starting a task, despite your anxiety to meet the deadline.
 As a result, you may miss the dates for your project deliverables.
-The easiest way to overcome this issue is to start working on easier tasks.
+This is one of the most common signs of work from home burnout and the easiest way to overcome this issue is to start working on easier tasks.
 This will give you the confidence to take on more complex tasks without feeling overly stressed.
 If your burnout is severe, take a couple of days off from work to rest and recharge.

 Feeling Exhausted All The Time